Snille/MMM-Modulebar/README.md

 /*****************************************************/
 ```

-### Todo

-* If a module are present multiple times in the config, all modules will be shown.
-I want to be able to specify which module of them to show.

 ### Notes
 * **Important:** unfortunatly positioning this module as fullscreen will result in the menu floating top left.
 I currently do not know how to fix this but will look into it.
 If you know how don't hesitate to either write me or send me a pull request!